What is GDL?

 Power down!: Distracted driving can have deadly consequences.
 Teens under age 18 are prohibited from texting or talking on a cell phone while driving.
 Teens can be fined and may risk losing their license.
 Exceptions include emergency calls to the police or fire department.

 Curfew: For the first year as a licensed driver, teen drivers must abide by a curfew – no driving between midnight and 5 a.m. unless accompanied by an instructor, parent or legal guardian.
 Exceptions include driving to and from school or work (signed statement from school or work is required), medical emergencies and emancipated minors.

-Zero tolerance for drunk driving: Driving under the influence of alcohol – even a trace of alcohol on minor drivers – is punishable by law.
-Parents and teens should devise a back up plan if necessary to make sure the teen arrives home safely.
+Zero tolerance for drunk driving: For minors, driving with even a trace of alcohol is punishable by law.
+Parents and teens should devise a back-up plan if necessary to make sure the teen arrives home safely.
 For a refresher on all traffic laws, parents can review the Department of Revenue’s Drivers Handbook: www.Colorado.gov/Revenue/DMV.
 The Parent GDL Online Course is available at www.COTeenDriver.com.

 Other ways teens can lose their license: Teens can lose his or her driver’s license for being caught with alcohol or marijuana, even when not behind the wheel.
 Recent updates to the Minor in Possession laws state that an alcohol or marijuana violation by anyone under 21 will result in an automatic loss of the violator’s driver’s license.

 Move Over Law: When you see stopped emergency vehicles on highways with activated red, white or blue lights in an adjacent lane, you must move over one lane, if you can do so safely.
 If it is not safe or you are traveling on a road that is one lane in each direction, you must slow down.